The need for mystery is greater than the need for an answer.

 Not Really Related

-There are various ways of depicting aerial perspective.
+Today there are various ways artists depict aerial perspective.

 People can also be blued out: